anderssandstrom/ecmc_mtca_mrf_test/iocsh_real/readme.md

 Enable chrony again...

 ## time_mono_15*
-new measurement with log of shm in mrf.log
+new measurement with log of shm in mrf.log (mrf ioc iocsh log)